Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Numerical Comparison

+\begin{example} Let us consider the following function as our second test case which has a jump discontinuity and a low order singularity (where $h(x,y)$ is continuous but $h_x(x,y)$ is discontinuous along a curve) along a straight line parallel to $y$-axis.

 We perform the proposed Pi2DC and Pi2DPC techniques to approximate the above defined function.
-The cross-section of this function along $x$-axis, see Figure \ref{fig:2Dcrosssecdisc2}, look-alike the solution of \textit{Sod shock tube} problem in one space dimension.
-The solution of such problems develop shock (jump) and the main challenge in approximating these solutions is the development of the Gibbs oscillations. \end{example}
+The cross-section of this function along $x$-axis (see Figure \ref{fig:2Dcrosssecdisc2}) look-alike the solution of \textit{Sod shock tube} problem in one space dimension.
+The solution of such problems develop shock (jump) in finite time and the main challenge in approximating these solutions is the development of the Gibbs oscillations. \end{example}

-The function \eqref{eq:disc2} involves a lower order singularity at $x=-0.4$ and a jump discontinuity at $x=0.4$ in the $z$-plane as shown in Figure \ref{fig:2Ddisc2}\textbf{(a)}.
-The proposed Pi2DC and Pi2DPC algorithms, defined in Section \ref{sec:Pi2DC} and \ref{sec:Pi2DPC}, respectively, are performed to approximate the function $h$ by fixing $N_x=45$ and $N_y = 10$.
-We use $\mathbf{n}=(100,100)$ data points in Gauss quadrature formula to approximate the Chebyshev series coefficients.
-We choose $\mathbf{n_p}=(25,25)$, $\mathbf{n_q}=(6,6)$ and $(d_x,d_y)=(n_{p_1}+2n_{q_1}+1,2n_{p_2}+n_{q_2}+1)=38$ in all the uniformly discretized subintervals $I_{j_x}$ and $I_{j_y}$ for $j_x = 0,1, \ldots, N_x-1$, and $j_y = 0,1,\ldots, N_y-1$.
-Note that, in both the piecewise algorithms we have given the values of the function at $N_x\times n =4500$ Chebyshev points in $x$-direction and at $N_y\times n=1000$ Chebyshev points in the $y$-direction.
-Figure \ref{fig:2Ddisc2} \textbf{(b)} and \textbf{(c)} depicts the approximants $\mathsf{C}_{38,38}^{100,100,45,10}$ (Pi2DC) and $\mathsf{R}_{25,6}^{100,100,\mathsf{M},45,10}$ (Pi2DPC), respectively.
+The function $h(x,y)$ involves a lower order singularity at $x=-0.4$ and a jump discontinuity at $x=0.4$ in the $z$-plane as shown in Figure \ref{fig:2Ddisc2}\textbf{(a)}.
+To perform the piecewise algorithms, we fixed the parameter $\mathbf{N}=(45,10)$, $\mathbf{n}=(100,100)$, $\mathbf{n_p}=(25,25)$, $\mathbf{n_q}=(6,6)$ and $(d_x,d_y)=(38,38)$ in each sub domain $I_{j_x}\times I_{j_y}$ for $j_x = 0,1, \ldots, N_x-1$, and $j_y = 0,1,\ldots, N_y-1$.
 The comparison demonstrated in Figure \ref{fig:2Ddisc2} shows that both the approximants are well in agreement with the exact function $f$ in the smooth segments.
-However as expected, the Pi2DPC approximant is able to capture the jump (see Figure \ref{fig:2Dcrosssecdisc2}) with negligible Gibbs oscillations in the vicinity of the singularities, \textit{i.e.,}lines $x = -0.4$ and $x=0.4$, .
+However as expected, the Pi2DPC approximant is able to capture the jump (see Figure \ref{fig:2Dcrosssecdisc2}) with negligible Gibbs oscillations in the vicinity of the singularities.
+To achieve this accuracy, Pi2DPC algorithm solves a block linear system of size $49\times 48$ for $450$ times.
+We use MATLAB $null(A)$ subroutine to solve the homogeneous linear system.
+The Pi2DPC algorithm generates Figure \ref{fig:2Ddisc2}\textbf{(c)} in less than 4 seconds and Pi2DC algorithm takes around 2 seconds to generate Figure \ref{fig:2Ddisc2}\textbf{(b)} on a standard desktop.